-Critical path analysis can help innovation teams identify the key considerations 126. and interdependencies that factor into a project.
-Through identifying these aspects, it helps to identity which activities must be completed first before other can follow (OECD, n.d.).
+126. Critical path analysis can help innovation teams identify the key considerations and interdependencies that factor into a project.
+Through identifying these aspects, it helps to identify which activities must be completed first before other can follow (OECD, n.d.).